- Rhame Arena Renovation

 The City has teamed with SkyDesign of Atlanta, GA to develop a wayfinding signage program throughout the City consisting of such elements as gateway signage, directional signage, historical markers, neighborhood markers, pedestrian kiosks, and other items to enhance the visitor experience and ease travel around the City.
 The signage will incorporate the City's new 'Classically Carolina™' brand imagery.

-In 2013, the City hired Arnett Muldrow of Greenville, SC to complete a strategic tourism, marketing and retail market analysis for Camden.
-The City is currently engaged with Kershaw County in a partnership to promote tourism in the area.
-The efforts are managed by the City's Economic Development Office.
+In 2014, the City of Camden embarked on the execution of a strategic tourism, marketing and retail market analysis/development initiative.
+The City and Kershaw County are engaged in a partnership to promote tourism and attract visitors through a multi-channel statewide and national marketing campaign.
+The program is led by the City's Tourism Development Director.

 In 2014, the City acquired the King Haigler Clock Tower building with hopes of embarking on a downtown redevelopment project.